-What is the difference between a Solid State Drive (SSD) and a Hard Disk Drive (HDD), and when should you choose one over the other?
+What is the difference between a Solid State Drive (SSD) and a Hard Drive (HDD), and when should you choose one over the other?
 The answer is whenever possible for most users except those who store massive amounts of data.
-Here are seven of the reasons why:
+Here are seven reasons why:

 1. SSDs can absorb more G Force than HDDs

-A key difference between HDDs and SSDs are in the way they are made.
+A key difference between Hard Drives and SSDs are in the way they are made.
 HDDs are literally small disks that spin around, with code embedded into the magnetic coating to store data.
-SSDs, on the other hand, use flash memory and so are a great solution for mobile devices like laptops.
+SSD drives, on the other hand, use flash memory and so are a great solution for mobile devices like laptops.

 2. SSDs have more longevity than HDDs

-The lifespan of HDDs is around 25% shorter than that of SSDs because of the moving parts described above.
+The lifespan of a Hard Drive is around 25% shorter than that of SSDs because of the moving parts described above.
 With HDDs, you are facing a mean average of 1.5 million hours before failure as opposed to a mean of 2 million on SSDs.

 3. SSDs have a faster boot up speed

 Hard Drives require a warm up period before they begin working properly due to the moving parts they contain.
 The average system boot up with SSD storage is 10-13 seconds.
 The comparable boot up time for a system containing HDD storage is 30-40, which is at least three times slower.

 4. SSDs are quicker at read and write operations